benoit-dubreuil/fiber-config-generator/doc/research.md

 In
 the [final report](https://github.com/linum-uqam/inf6200-h2022-benoit-dubreuil/blob/main/report/2022_inf6200_benoit_dubreuil.pdf)
-of the initation to research course that preceeded this intership, I describe the reasons why the [Simulation Generator](https://github.com/AlexVCaron/voxsim)
+of the initation to research course that preceeded this internship, I describe the reasons why the [Simulation Generator](https://github.com/AlexVCaron/voxsim)